 For the young men I got to know while researching how young men develop as writers, “the page” was all of the things Bonafide Rojas listed, and more.
 At some point during the two years that I traced their writing practices, each of the young men dealt with particular social tensions like for one young man, trying to make sense of having an abusive father, and for another young man, being considered by some to be “too White” and by others as being “too Latino.”
 To make sense of these social tensions, each of the young men independently turned these literal issues into figurative literary tropes through writing.

 Those who know me personally will immediately know the location of this picture: New York’s Central Park.
 If it were possible to have an affair with an inanimate object, the Park and I would be dating.
-And my favorite of all activities in said park is joining the crowds of runners of all ages and sizes as we round the many roads, trails, lanes that weave through the park.
-I took this picture two days after a run that inspired the series of posts to follow.
-I think it gives you a good sense of the state in which the posts were first conceived.
-(If you need further sensory input, stick an ice cube on your neck and turn on a fan.)
+And my favorite of all activities in said park is joining the crowds of runners of all ages and sizes as we round the many roads, trails, lanes that weave through … Continue reading Meditation on a Run (Part 1 of 4)